jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 If the system requires an enshrined set of n-of-n signers for all deposits and withdrawls, any actor in that signing group can halt deposits and withdrawals, causing a liveness failure.
 This makes the system extremely vulnerable to attack.

-To solve this, there must be an escape hatch which allows the signers to remove an actor who is not signing, but this creates problems:
+To solve this, there must be an escape hatch which allows the signers to remove an actor who is not signing, but this escape hatch creates problems:

 Firstly, it is difficult to prove that an actor is refusing to sign.
-What if all the other actors say that they didn’t get the message, just so that they can remove one member?

-Further, If one actor in the group is refusing to sign, it might be because that actor is trying to cause a liveness failure, or it might be because that actor is the only honest one in the group (refusing to sign a malicious transaction).
+Further, If one actor in the group is refusing to sign, it might be because that actor is trying to cause a liveness failure, or it might be because that actor is the only honest actor in the group (refusing to sign a malicious transaction).

 Unfortunately, the best solution we have to this problem is to allow the group to remove a member through majority vote.

 This does work, but it turns the system into a very complex honest majority bridge.

 ## Conclusion

 BitVM and Alpen have made major breakthroughs.
 They have devised a way to verify ZK proofs on Bitcoin.
-Recent advancements from Alpen like glock have greatly improved the efficiency of these algorithms.
+Recent advancements from Alpen like glock have greatly improved the efficiency of these zk proving algorithms.

 However, to build a functional Bridge, we need more than ZK proofs.
 Namely:

 We need to ensure that a single actor cannot cause the system to stop processing deposits.
 Currently, this requires honest majority trust assumptions.
 We need to ensure that a single actor cannot cause the system to stop processing withdrawals.
 Currently, this requires honest majority trust assumptions.

+These are unsolved problems.
+It is possible that they can be solved by making updates to the Bitcoin protocol.